realpratz/winsov/README.md

 2. Open **Unity Hub**.
 3. Add the project to your list ensuring you are using Unity version **6000.0.61f1** (Unity 6).
 4. Open the project and load the AMI scene from the `Assets/Scenes` folder.
+> [!CAUTION]
+> You must add all scenes to the build configuration if by any chance it already isn't there.
+The order is not important because the script loads scenes by name.
 5. Press **Play** in the editor to start the OS simulation.

+> [!NOTE]
 > Alternatively, you can download the ```.unitypackage``` from [itch.io](https://realpratz.itch.io/winsov).
 Just double-click and it will open itself in the unity project itself.

 ## How to Play